 •P. Proportional band.
 It is in 0.1 degree units.
-This parameter controls the output of the controller based on the difference between the measured and set temperature.
-Larger the P number means the weaker the action (lower gain). e. g.
-If P=100, the proportional band is 10 degree (100 x 0.1=10).
+This parameter controls the output of the controller based on the differences between the measured and set temperatures.
+The larger the P number means the weaker the action (lower gain). e. g.
+If P=100, the proportional band is 10 degrees (100 x 0.1=10).
 When the sensor temperature is 10 degrees below the proportional band (10 degrees below the setting), the controller will have 100% output.
-When the temperature is 5 degree below the set point, the output is 50%.
+When the temperature is 5 degrees below the set point, the output is 50%.
 When the temperature is equal to the setting, the controller will have 0% output (assuming integral and derivative functions are turned off).
 This constant also affects both integral and derivative action.
-Smaller P values will make the both integral and derivative action stronger.
+Smaller P values will make both integral and derivative actions stronger.
 Please note the value of the P is temperature unit sensitive.
-If an optimized P value was found when operating the controller in Celsius, it needs to be multiplied by1.8 when changed to Fahrenheit.
+If an optimized P value was found when operating the controller in Celsius, it needs to be multiplied by 1.8 when the temperature unit is changed to Fahrenheit.